HaiMinhVu/wp-theme/README.md

+# SellmarkDev/sdk

+The Sellmark theme is based on The Timber started theme (see below)

+NOTE: There is a depemdency in the composer.json file to the SellmarkDev/utilities repo.

+A project is underway to remove the extensive use of Redis caching

-# The Timber Starter Theme
+## The Timber Starter Theme

 The "_s" for Timber: a dead-simple theme that you can build from.
 The primary purpose of this theme is to provide a file structure rather than a framework for markup or styles.
 Configure your Sass, scripts, and task runners however you would like!